cloudoperators/greenhouse/docs/user-guides/cluster/oidc_connectivity.md

 `the server has asked for the client to provide credentials`, in such cases verify the `Structured Authentication Configuration` and ensure the `issuer` and `audiences` are correct.

-The `API Server` logs in the remote cluster will provide more information on the authentication errors
+The `API Server` logs in the remote cluster will provide more information on the authentication errors.